pandithdurai/quest-node-app/README.md

 1. Naviagate to GCP console https://console.cloud.google.com/kubernetes/list/overview?authuser=0&project=quest-demo-438215
 2. Choose Gateways, Services & Ingress in the left pane
 3. Choose Ingress and click the link under Frontend
-4. The quest nodejs app will open in browser.
+4. The quest node.js app will open in browser.